eslint-functional/eslint-plugin-functional/docs/rules/immutable-data.md

 ### `assumeTypes`

-The rule take advantage of TypeScript's typing engine to check if mutation is taking place.
+The rule takes advantage of TypeScript's typing engine to check if mutation is taking place.
 If you are not using TypeScript, type checking cannot be performed; hence this option exists.

 This option will make the rule assume the type of the nodes it is checking are of type Array/Object.